Maxi100a/Olympic_Medals_Predictor/README.md

 <img width="1041" alt="Screenshot 2023-11-30 at 4 36 06 PM" src="https://github.com/Maxi100a/Olympic_Medals_Predictor/assets/148810419/b4c9b43a-c48a-46fa-82d0-a26e0bacd5d7">
 <img width="1031" alt="Screenshot 2023-11-30 at 4 39 25 PM" src="https://github.com/Maxi100a/Olympic_Medals_Predictor/assets/148810419/b3636189-d686-4ceb-b1b0-938ccb071367">

+### Machine Learning Models Ml
+This project employed four classifiers: Multilayer Perceptron (MLP), Decision Tree, K-Nearest Neighbors (KNN), and Random Forest.
+MLP is a neural network with input, hidden, and output layers processing information through weighted connections.
+Decision Trees use features to create a tree-like structure by making decisions at each node.
+KNN classifies a data point based on the majority of its k-nearest neighbors in the feature space, with k being a user-defined parameter.
+Random Forests consist of decision trees trained on random subsets of data and features, and the final prediction is determined by a majority vote and averaging.

 ## References
 [1] John D. Kelleher, Brian Mac Namee, Aoife D'Arcy.
 2020.
 Fundamentals of machine learning for predictive data analytics: algorithms, worked examples, and case studies.
 Data to Insights to Decisions, Data exploration, pp. 23 to 113.